JuliaAI/MLJ.jl/docs/src/tuning_models.md

 the `TunedModel` wrapper described below, see [Controlling model tuning](@ref) for more on this advanced feature.

-In MLJ, hyperparameter optimization, also known as model *tuning*, is implemented as a model wrapper.
-After wrapping a model in a tuning strategy and binding the wrapped model to data in a machine, `mach`, calling `fit!(mach)` instigates a search for optimal model hyperparameters, within a specified `range`, and then uses all supplied data to train the best model.
-To predict using the optimal model, one just calls `predict(mach, Xnew)`.
-In this way the wrapped model may be viewed as a "self-tuning" version of the unwrapped model.

 For in-depth overview of tuning in MLJ, or for implementation details, see the [MLJTuning